naasking/MicroDI/README.md

 # MicroDI

-This is a tiny but very efficient property-based dependency injector for .NET standard 1.0 and up.
+This is a tiny dependency injector for .NET standard 1.0 and up.
 It has no dependencies and performs no runtime code generation, thus making it suitable for environments where runtime codegen is difficult, expensive or impossible.

+Despite this, it's design is quite efficient, matching that of top of the line containers like DryIoc and  and LightInject for common use cases.
+It eschews most of the magic exploited by other containers in favour of a simpler design with no surprises.

 # Usage